Yoshizumi-Ryo/ellell-isogeny_sage/README.md

 ## 2.The SIDH Attack on B-SIDH.

 You can implement the SIDH attack on B-SIDH with two types of parameter: one with 30 security bits and the other with 128.
+Remark that for 128 security bits parameter, it takes about 11 hours.

 Write the following command:
 ```